RhapsodyInGeek/just-godot-things/qodot-entity-tutorial/part-2-what-is-an-entity.md

 # YOU'RE AN ENTITY!
 YOU'RE AN ENTITY!
 YOU'RE AN ENTITY!
-Before we jump into defining our game's entities, we should probably define what an entity _is_.
+Before we jump into defining our game's entities, we should probably define what an entity actually _is_.
 The best way I found is to think of entities in _Quake_ design terms.
 That is to say, _everything_ is an entity: the player, the enemies, the ambient sounds, the doors, the lifts, the stage geometry itself… all of these should be thought of as _entities_.

 Trenchbroom and Qodot support 2 different kinds of entities: _brush entities_ (a.k.a. solid) and _point entities_.
 Both these kingdoms of entity types have their own subtypes built into Trenchbroom that we can take advantage of.